EvanJ4536/Pybot/README.md

 &emsp;&emsp;-s: speed, set to True for faster cursor movement
 &emsp;&emsp;instance_num: Index number for hwnd_list.
 Default is 0 for one instance.

-&emsp-Gets all integer coordinates from the current cursor position to the destination and moves the mouse along the line.
+&emsp;-Gets all integer coordinates from the current cursor position to the destination and moves the mouse along the line.
 Applies an upward or downward slope.

 Example:
 ```python